kpeelman4/kad-tracker/README.md

 ## Credit

-**This entire project was created by Claude (Anthropic's AI assistant).** The human user provided feedback on design preferences and functionality requests.
+**This entire project was created by Claude (Anthropic's AI assistant).** I provided feedback on design preferences and functionality requests.
 All code, styling, and features were written by AI.

 ## Features